 While you’re reviewing and note taking, double check your beds weekly.
 Where is that problem spot the weeds have overtaken?
 I’ve got a doozy.
 A corner where bittersweet and poison ivy reign, along with weeds I’ve yet to identify.
 I’m slowly regaining control.

 Make a plan for getting those places cleaned up.
 Don’t wait until fall when you’ll be doing the fall clean-up chores.
 Clear the larger plants by digging them out, then cover the area with plastic sheets to fry the smaller weeds, making cleanup easier and environmentally friendly.
 When weeds are brown, remove plastic and dead weeds, then lay down newspapers or corrugated cardboard, moisten it with water, weigh it down with rocks and cover with mulch to help keep future weeds away.
 (Don’t till up the soil to avoid new weed seeds sprouting.)
 And, keep on mulching.
 Weeds compete for nutrients, sunlight and moisture, so yeah, they gotta go.
 A good book for weed identification?
 Weeds of North America.
 A good internet site for weed id?
 Rutgers Weed Gallery, where you can identify weeds by picture.
 Know your enemy.

-And though we've had rain this season, your new plantings still need watering.
+And though we’ve had rain this season, your new plantings still need watering.
 Remember to water at soil level, 2x a week, depending on rainfall (an inch of rainfall a week is necessary or you need to water).
-With this heat, plants dry out quicker than we realize (yes even with this humidity), and new plantings haven't developed deep root systems yet to compete for water on drier days.
+With this heat, plants dry out quicker than we realize (yes even with the rain we’ve had), and new plantings haven’t developed deep root systems yet to compete for water on drier days.